ljy123958-a11y/CovMTL-DTA/README.md

-# Enhanced Multi-Task Learning for covalent inhibitor
+# CovMTL-DTA: Enhanced Multi-Task Learning for Covalent Inhibitor

-This repository contains the implementation of an **Enhanced Multi-Task Learning Model** designed for predicting drug-target binding affinity (pIC50), specifically optimized for covalent inhibitors with SMARTS warhead features.
+This repository contains the implementation of **CovMTL-DTA**, an **Enhanced Multi-Task Learning Model** designed for predicting drug-target binding affinity (pIC50), specifically optimized for covalent inhibitors with SMARTS warhead features.

 ## Key Features